-One subadult male, four adult males, and one adult female grizzly bear were captured during research trapping in 2020 (all in the U.S.).
-Fifty-eight grizzly bears were captured during 1,720 trap-nights in BC and the U.S. during 2007-2020 (Table 12, 13).
-Sixty-seven individual black bears were captured during these efforts (Appendix Table T2).
-Largely, we base our trapsite selection, effort, and distribution on known or suspected grizzly bear spatial density, occupancy, DNA monitoring success, and past trap success (Figure 8).
-There was no research trapping in BC during 2018-2020.
+Three subadult males and one adult female grizzly bear were captured during research trapping in 2021 (all in the U.S.).
+Sixty-two grizzly bears were captured during 2,059 trap-nights in BC and the U.S. during 2007-2021 (Table 12, 13).
+Eighty individual black bears were captured during these efforts (Appendix Table T2).
+Largely, we base our trap site selection, effort, and distribution on known or suspected grizzly bear spatial density, occupancy, DNA monitoring success, and past trap success (Figure 8).
+There was no research trapping in BC during 2018-2021.

 Rates of grizzly bear capture were higher in BC than the U.S. Thirty-seven individual grizzly bears have been captured in BC at a rate of 1 new individual every 16 trap-nights.
-Rates of capture of grizzly bears in the U.S. were 1 new individual every 62 trap-nights.
-Rates of capture for black bears were similar in BC and the U.S. at 1 new individual every 25 and 29 trap-nights, respectively.
+Rates of capture of grizzly bears in the U.S. were 1 new individual every 59 trap-nights.
+Rates of capture for black bears were similar in BC and the U.S. at 1 new individual every 25 and 26 trap-nights, respectively.
 Black bear data are provided for comparison purposes.